layumi/University1652-Baseline/README.md

 ### 1. ACM MM UAVM Workshop

-**13 Mar 2025** We will hold the 3rd workshop on ACM MM 2024!
+**13 Mar 2025** We will hold the 3rd workshop on ACM MM 2025!
 Please see [https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/](https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/) for reference.

+If you woudl like to participate the challeng, here is a brief workflow.

+1. Train your model on the University-1652 training set with 3 views (Drone+Satellite+Street).

+2. Download the name-masked test set from the competition page (Onedrive link).

+3. Extract feature of  the downloaded name-masked test set via your trained model in the  first step.

+4. Modify the demo.py or eveluate_gpu.py to compare features and save the top10 image names in the gallery one by one.
+The test order should be same as the given query name text (at the bottom of the competition page).

 <details>
  <summary><b>
   2024 Workshop and Sepcial Session